thesullivantage/camelConvert/README.md

 	- A Helpful note is that your home directory can be found with:

         cd
-		and then typing:
+        # and then typing:
         ls
-		in Linux
+        # in Linux

 1. Create a .bashrc in home directory, if one does not yet exist.

+        cd # automatically takes you to home directory touch .bashrc
+        # this file configures certain startup properties of your terminal

-2. Add the following to that file (in VI or other editor):
+3. Add the following to that file (in VI or other editor):

         alias camel='python {insert absolute path of camelConvert.py script}'